LuisSchuimer/MuQ/README.md

 ## Overview
 MuQ is a web-app to make events, festivals, parties etc. more interactive.
 With this app, users can easily add or vote for songs that should be played next.
-Additionally, users can keep track of their wished songs and can monitor, when it will be played next.
+Additionally, users can keep track of their wished songs and can monitor, when it will be played.

 ### No login required
 With MuQ, you can use all features without needing to set a password or login with personal data.
-When a new device connects with the MuQ server, the server gives the device a id, so that songs that are requested can be remembered.
+When a new device connects with the MuQ server the server gives the device a id, so that songs that are requested can be remembered.

 ### Using Spotify
-Spotify is the biggest music streaming service and has millions songs and MuQ takes full adventage of the possibilities given by the Spotify API.
+Spotify is the biggest music streaming service and has millions of songs and MuQ takes full adventage of the possibilities given by the Spotify API.

-You only need to have a spotify premium account and you can connect your account with MuQ.
+You only need to have a spotify premium account and you can connect it with MuQ.
 You only need 2 things to use your account:
 - A client id
 - A client secret

-Where you can request them ([Spotify Developer](#spotify-developers)) and how to tell MuQ ([.env file](#env-file)) are being discussed later.
+Where you can request them ([Spotify Developer](#add-a-new-app-on-spotify)) and how to tell MuQ ([.env file](#env-file)) are being discussed later.

 ## The idea
-The idea started on a night with friends when we had a speaker to hear some music while talking.
+The idea started on a night with friends, when we had a speaker to hear some music while talking.
 We had a Spotify Jam open, so that everyone at the meetup can put in some music they want to hear.
 But there was one problem: When you missclick on a song it directly plays.
 This happened pretty often.
 Additionally, there where too many settings, that could be changed by accident.
-For the most part they wheren't even necessary for the most use cases.
+For the most part they wheren't even necessary.

 I thought about a way to have the necessary functionality of putting a song into a queue but limit the possible damage someone can do, by missclicking on a song or button.

 ### Why not use this system for bigger events?
 At many different café's in germany, I found a system where you can request songs.
-I tried it ones and I directly notised, that you needed an account to use this software.
+I tried it once and I notised, that you needed an account to use this software.
 This bothered me.

 When I had the idea for MuQ, I remembered that situation.
 I found the idea of requesting a song to be played at an event interesting.
 And I am not the only one: Why do people request songs at the club?
 It is the same principle: **Inclusion**